dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		Create dimensions for simple cube Part::Box object which cover the face with offset.

+		# > [!NOTE]
-		NOTE: The dimensions are for XY panel without rotation.
-So if you want to replace such object later you need correct rotation in base object.
+		# > The dimensions are for XY panel without rotation.
+So if you want to replace
+		# > such object later you need correct rotation in base object.

 ##### Args: